mdop297/hands-on-dvc/README.md

 # hands-on Data versioning with DVC

-- create folder images and images_to_use
+- create directories images and images_to_use, then add some images into these folders
 - >`git init`
 - connect with git repo
 - >`dvc init`